 The Township's primary intent of the Community Improvement Plan is to attract more business to Hornepayne.
 The programs included in Chapter 7 are set out to offer incentives to businesses to relocate to Hornepayne.
-The key priorities for Hornepayne are based on 'what we heard' from the community.
-The key priorities were determined through discussions with Township staff, councillors and the public to help inform the Township's future decisions regarding buildings, streets, open spaces and mobility.
+The key priorities for Hornepayne are based on 'what we heard' from the community and are focused on the developed area of the Township.
+The key priorities were determined through discussions with Township staff, Mayor and Councillors, and the public to help inform the Township's future decisions regarding buildings, streets, open spaces and mobility.